NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 Add the option ``--square-pixels`` to autocompute and override the input image height (number of scan lines, the second value in ``--image-size``) to ensure that the horizontal and vertical ground sample distances are very similar.
+The produced image height will be the same regardless of amount of jitter in the input cameras or whether jitter is modeled at all.

-In this mode, the row coordinate of the optical center (the second value in ``--optical-center``) will be ignored and will be treated as set to 0.
+When creating synthetic linescan cameras, the row coordinate of the optical center (the second value in ``--optical-center``) will be ignored and will be treated as set to 0.
 Hence, we assume that the ray from the camera center that is perpendicular to the sensor plane intersects the single-row sensor array.

 The produced Linescan camera is in the CSM model state format (:numref:`csm_state`).
 This is a standard CSM format and can be read by all ASP